smnbbrv/ngx-plyr/README.md

 @ViewChild(PlyrComponent)
 plyr: PlyrComponent;

-// or get it from plyrPlayerInit event
+// or get it from plyrInit event
 player: Plyr;

 videoSources: Plyr.Source[] = [